DoubleHyphen/Personal-Blog/long_term_investments.md

 * The Thing, of course!
 Why would I pay an employee more than the CEO‽
 * Me, apologise? _In writing‽_ Forget it.
 * Why would I give my employees offices as nice as mine‽ They need to know who's boss!

+These examples might or might not sound contrived.
+The crux of the issue remains: the laziest way to assert social dominance over your employees is to not value them, and employees who feel unvalued are liable to store passwords in plain-text.

 I won't tell you to prioritise one over the other—you're an adult, make your own decisions.
 Just don't fool yourself: make the decision _consciously_, by weighing the pros and cons of each.